iraf-community/iraf/INSTALL.md

 Note that Cygwin and big endian architectures like macosx/ppc are not supported anymore.

-When the build finishes, execute the install script to create the links needed to run IRAF:

-    $ ./install 		# execute the install script

-The script will prompt you for the path to the default image directory, the cache directory and the binary files directory.
-Usually, you can everywhere use the default settings when asked from the install script.

 ## Test the Build

 IRAF comes with a small set of basic tests to ensure that the build